dKab/cv/resume.md

 # Dmitrii Kabardinov

 > Frontend Developer with more than 5 years of web development experience.
-Open-source contributor and lifelong learner focused on customer and results.
+Opensource contributor and lifelong learner focused on customer and result.

-- Experience in developing Angular 1.X and Angular 2+ applications in production
+- Extensive experience using Angular 1.X and Angular 2+ in production
-- Have some experience with ReactJS (on pet projects and hackathons)
+- Some experience with ReactJS (on pet projects and hackathons)
 - Experience with Test-driven Development
 - I worked in teams using the SCRUM and KANBAN methodologies
 - I care about code quality
-- At my current job I focus on developing Frontend of web apps using Angular and TypeScript
-- I think communication is crucial and I am a teamplayer: I get along with customers and teammates.
+- I think communication is crucial and I am a team player: I get along with customers and teammates.

 # Experience

 **Dec-2015 - Till now - Lead Frontend Developer at EPAM Systems:**
-* Working as a frontend developer on several projects (on some of them in a role of team lead) in different domains ranging from Workforce Management to Life Science.
+* Working as a frontend developer on several projects (on some of them in the role of team lead) in different domains ranging from Workforce Management to Life Science.

 Responsibilities: